 - Billing for unnecessary services: This involves billing Medicare for services that don’t apply to the patients’ condition, such as an MRI for a patient with a sprained wrist.

 - Receiving kickbacks: The anti-kickback statute prohibits physicians from receiving any form of compensation when making referrals or purchasing medical equipment, facilities, services or any other items covered by Medicare or Medicaid.
 Violation of the anti-kickback statute is punishable by a fine of up to $25,000 and a five-year prison term.

-Healthcare fraud is a serious crime with severe penalties for the offender.
+Health care fraud is a serious crime with severe penalties for the offender.
 Sometimes, violations can occur without your knowledge, such as a billing error.
 It’s best to put systems in place to audit your organization to find errors before they cause serious problems.
-If a violation is discovered, either through a routine audit or an investigation, it’s wise to contact a healthcare enforcement action attorney.
+If authorities discover a violation, either through a routine audit or an investigation, contact us immediately.